bmduffy/devstack-env/README.md

 ## Deploy DevStack into a VM with Vagrant

+The goal of this project is to deploy DevStack into a VM, in an automated and easily repeatable way, so that you can get developing OpenStack as quickly as possible.
+I only cater for a Centos 7 host box, so the prerequisites are tailored this environment.

+### Prerequisites

 You can choose any VM software you like.
 I pefer VirtualBox, I have had more experience with it, and it seems to play well with Centos 7.
-Whichever VM software you choose, it should be able to do nested virtualization.
-This is because you will be running virutal machines, that is Nova nodes, inside virtual machines, that is your sandboxed environment that DevStack will be set up in.

-You will need to install the following get Devstack working on a VM.
-Use yum to install the relevant software, it just makes your life easier.

-### Prerequisites

-#### Installing VirtualBox

 The following steps worked for me when installing VirtualBox.
 For more information go [here](http://www.if-not-true-then-false.com/2010/install-virtualbox-with-yum-on-fedora-centos-red-hat-rhel/)

 ```